FailAcademy/learning/wdp-ws-vancouver/_lessons/week-12/02-functions-hooks.md

 ## Homework

-Continue working on Project 4 based on what you've learned about WordPress so far.
+Continue working on Project 4 based on what you've learned so far.

 ---